-To reduce damage to natural and cultural resources and to provide for public safety, the following ORDINANCE 604 (2019) has been passed.
-Compliance is mandatory.
+To reduce damage to natural and cultural resources and to provide for public safety, the following ordinances have been passed.
+Compliance is mandatory for all dispersed campers.

 No person shall dump or otherwise deposit human waste, or wastewater contaminated by fecal matter, on Public Lands except in a Sewage Facility.
 All persons are required to carry out solid human body waste and must possess and utilize a Sewage Facility that allows for the disposal of solid human waste through an authorized refuse container or sewage systems.